WHAT IS THE SARA LAW?

 who is attending you is qualified to perform a specific procedure, unless he/she is a specialist in Plastic, Reconstructive and Aesthetic Surgery, which guarantees this training.

-It is practically impossible for the patient to know the detailed content of the training programs of each specialty, which hinders his or her ability to make informed decisions about the suitability of the physician.
+It is virtually impossible for patients to know the detailed content of the training programs for each specialty, which makes it difficult for them to make informed decisions about a physician’s suitability.
+In this context, the specialty of Plastic, Reconstructive, and Aesthetic Surgery becomes a guarantee of safety for patients.

 “…inspections by the health services of the autonomous communities of the centers that offer cosmetic surgery should be implemented…”